navipartner/docs/content/en/docs/retail/printing/how-to/codeunit_printing/index.md

 3. Open the dropdown list in the **Codeunit ID** column, followed by **Select from full list**.
    A list of all existing codeunits is displayed.
 They are usually accompanied by descriptions which help you determine their purpose.
 4. Choose the codeunit you wish to print, and bear in mind that they either fit the [<ins>line<ins>]({{< ref "../receipt_print_template/index.md" >}}) or the [<ins>matrix<ins>]({{< ref "../create_print_template_label/index.md" >}}) print scenario.

-   For example, you can choose one of the following options:
-   - codeunit **6150960** "NPR RP Line Print"
-   - codeunit **6060039** "NPR RP Matrix Print"

    {{< alert icon="💡" text="If you're selecting print output via codeunits, it's not necessary to populate the <b>Print Template</b> field." />}}